-'Water Was Up To The Steering Wheel' | Good Samaritan Uses Ax to Break Car Windshield, Saving Man Trapped in Floodwaters
+'Water was up to the Steering Wheel' | Good samaritan uses ax to break car windshield, saving man trapped in floodwaters

 Baker was able to partially push out his car windshield in an attempt to escape.

-But Jerry, who lives nearby, returned with an ax and smashed open his front car windshield, and Baker was able to escape to safety.
+But Jerry, who Baker believes lives nearby, returned with an ax and smashed open his front car windshield, and Baker was able to escape to safety.

-WFMY News 2's Ben Smart will be covering this story tonight.
-Check back on this article for updates.
+Baker's mother said she is extremely thankful to the man who rescued her son.

+“That was amazing, that he first of all saw him, from a flashlight, and then came back and was able to get through the water, and the strength to do all that was absolutely amazing, I was very grateful," said Lombardi.